rougesteelproject/cse-251/lesson_02/canvas/prep.md

 **[threads](../prep/threads/)**

 Review, reverse engineer, and run the `threaded_class_demo.py` to get some hands on practice with threaded classes in Python.
 It will be helpful to compare this demo to the `thread_demo.py` from the previous lessons prep material.

+Run the `thread_lock_demo.py` to see a visualization of what thread locking is doing.